Yipara logoYipara

 +

 BCS 6 (slightly overweight): Ribs are palpable but require more than light finger pressure to feel — there is a definite fat layer over them.
 From above, the waist curve behind the ribs is visible but less pronounced than ideal.
 From the side, the abdominal tuck may be absent or very slight.
 There may be a small fat pad at the belly, beyond the primordial pouch.
 At BCS 6, the cat is soft-looking but not yet obese — this is the critical stage to intervene before it progresses.
 BCS 7 (overweight): Ribs are difficult to feel even with firm pressure.
 No waist from above — the body is a tube shape.
 The belly is rounded or sagging.
 There may be obvious fat deposits over the hips/base of tail.
 At BCS 7, approximately 20–30% of body weight is fat.
-Health consequences: joint stress, diabetes (cats are especially prone to diabetes from obesity — feline diabetes mirrors type 2 human diabetes), fatty liver disease (hepatic lipidosis risk increases), increased anesthetic risk, and shortened lifespan.
-What to do: (1) Veterinary check to rule out hypothyroidism.
+Health consequences: joint stress, diabetes (cats are especially prone to diabetes from obesity — feline diabetes mirrors type 2 human diabetes), fatty liver concerns (risk increases significantly), increased anesthetic risk, and shortened lifespan.
+What to do: (1) Veterinary check to rule out thyroid concerns.
 (2) Measure ALL food accurately — most owners underestimate by 20–30%.
 (3) Reduce daily calories by 10–15%.
 (4) Switch to high-protein, low-carbohydrate food.
 (5) More play sessions — cats need interactive play, not free food.
-(6) No crash diets — cats who lose weight too fast develop hepatic lipidosis (a fatal liver disease).
+(6) No crash diets — cats who lose weight too fast develop fatty liver concerns (a serious liver condition).

 Why is my cat fat even if it doesn't eat much?